Chart Color Schemes

 Mansfield has a typical household mix, with a fairly typical median household size

 Family households account for 68.0% of all households, including 23.2% couples with children, 36.6% couples without children, and 8.0% single parent families.
-Non-family households comprise the remaining 32.0%, with lone person households at 29.8% and group households making up 2.0% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of Vic.
+Non-family households constitute the remaining 32.0%, with lone person households at 29.8% and group households comprising 2.0%.
+The median household size is 2.3 people, which aligns with the average in the Rest of Vic.

 Frequently Asked Questions - Households